GeorgeT59/Creator-Content-Tracker/README.md

 If you know JSON, you can add more objects (name, creator, and website fields)

-date_created 'should' be created automatically.
+date_created 'should' be created automatically upon clicking/opening the URL.